NetserviceLab/threewp_broadcast/readme.txt

 = 14 201412xx =
 * Fix: Display bulk actions in a different way to increase compatability with Admin Columns Pro.
+* Fix: Override canonical URL for pages also.

 = 13 20141201 =
 * Fix: Blog groups: Group name can be changed again.